seejwy/skapi-doc/user-account/README.md

 });
 ```

-The following attributes can be used to search for users:
+The following attributes can be used in `searchFor` to search for users:

 - 'user_id': unique user identifier, string
 - 'email': user's email address, string